S. N. Surendar

 S. N. Surendar (born 17 February 1953) is an Indian playback singer, dubbing artist and actor who primarily works in Tamil films.
 He has sung over 500 songs under various music directors for Telugu, Malayalam, Kannada and Tamil languages.

 He is also a professional dubbing artiste and has dubbed for almost 600 films, of which more than 75 films accounts for actor Mohan.

 Surendar has also done films like Yaaga Saalai as an actor.

 Personal life

 He has an elder daughter Pallavi Surendar a playback singer now settled in Dubai & his son Hari Prashanth played the character of young Vikram in Anniyan (2005).
-He is the brother of Shoba Chandrasekhar, brother-in-law of S. A. Chandrasekhar, and maternal uncle of Vijay.
+He is the brother of Shoba Chandrasekhar, brother-in-law of S. A. Chandrasekhar, and maternal uncle of former actor and singer and 9th chief minister of Tamil Nadu C. Joseph Vijay.